We've had nearly a monthlong lull in the Republican presidential debates, but brace yourself — they'll be back soon enough.

-Although TV ratings have been relatively high, many likely voters say they've got debate fatigue and even some of those most interested in their outcome are probably enjoying the break.
+Although TV ratings have been relatively high, many likely voters say they've got debate fatigue, and even some of those most interested in the debates' outcome are probably enjoying the break.

 Fox News' Chris Wallace has said the GOP debates are "stupid" and that "it is ridiculous how many debates there have been."
 Karl Rove bemoaned their shortcomings in a Wall Street Journal op-ed: "Debates have nearly crippled campaigns, chewing into the precious time each candidate has to organize, raise money, set themes, roll out policy and campaign."
 And Arizona Sen. John McCain said the debates were simply "deteriorating into mudslinging."

-But more is what they'll get.
 The 20th debate this campaign cycle takes place Wednesday in Arizona, and there are at least two more next month.
-Turn away at your own risk, however.
-Critics might decry their proliferation and negative tone, but it's at precisely this point in the campaign season when the debates might be most decisive.
+But turn away at your own risk.
+While critics might decry their proliferation and negative tone, it's precisely at this point in the campaign season when the debates might be most decisive.

 By this time in 2008, McCain was clearly looking like the Republican nominee.
-This year, the field is anything but settled — and that's precisely when debates matter most, says Alan Schroeder, a journalism professor at Northeastern University and author of Presidential Debates: 40 Years of High-Risk TV.
+This year, the field is anything but settled — and unsettled is fertile soil for debates, says Alan Schroeder, a journalism professor at Boston's Northeastern University and author of Presidential Debates: 40 Years of High-Risk TV.

 "There are still enough question marks out there about who the nominee should be that the debates continue to be important," Schroeder says.

-In what has already proven one of the wildest primary rides in decades, he says, the debates have helped end some candidacies while throwing others a lifeline.
+In what has already proven to be one of the wildest primary rides in decades, he says, the debates have helped end some candidacies while throwing others a lifeline.

 "The first debate that Michele Bachmann took part in on June 13, she was really good in it.
 She had this really positive debate performance, so she was the headline.
 All eyes were on her," Schroeder says.
 "As we've gone through this, that focus has shifted greatly among the various candidates.
 Herman Cain was a favorite there for a while.
 Rick Perry, prior to his debate performance, but just as a new candidate, he was the one that all the focus was on."